cincuranet/blog/_posts/2014-09-09-233476-checking-for-configureawait-false-automatically.md

 #### `ConfigureAwait` madness

 When `async`/`await` was created they were aware of the above fact.
 The default implementation takes the safe path.
 But when you want your library play A game you need to help it a little.
-Enter the world of `ConfigureAwait` calls.
+Enter the world of [`ConfigureAwait`][6] calls.
 This method takes one `bool` parameter called `continueOnCapturedContext`.
 With it you can set how the infrastructure will behave in respect to continuations queueing.
 When you put `true` there it's like the method is not there and the default behavior is used.
 But when you use `false` the continuation will run on whatever available thread pool thread.
 Why it matters?
 Sometimes you have method that contains multiple asynchronous calls and your method exposes the whole wrap.
 Example?

 <pre class="brush:csharp">
 Task MoveDataAsync(Stream from, Stream to)